 Disney Skyliner Service

 Construction his moving along well on this new gondola transportation system for parts of Walt Disney World.
-This transportation method is due to open Fall 2019.
+This transportation method is scheduled to open 29 September 2019.

-The Skyliner system will connect Disney’s Art of Animation, Pop Century, Caribbean Beach, and the upcoming Riviera Resorts with Disney’s Hollywood Studios and Epcot’s International Gateway.
+The Skyliner system connects Disney’s Art of Animation, Pop Century, Caribbean Beach, and the upcoming Riviera Resorts with Disney’s Hollywood Studios and Epcot’s International Gateway.

-There will be 5 stations and 1 Turn Station (no on or off):
+There are 5 stations and 1 Turn Station (no on or off):

 - Art of Animation/Pop Century (right bottom red square) – This station is located on the bridge between the 2 resorts